Melanie C: 2009–2014: Acting, The Sea and Stages

-2015–2019: Television, Version of Me and Spice Girls reunion
+2015–2018: Television and Version of Me

 In 2015, Chisholm joined the judging panel for Asia's Got Talent, along with David Foster, Anggun Cipta, and Vanness Wu.
 They started the selection in Singapore.
 During production and selections, Chisholm lived in Malaysia, where the program was recorded.
 The Asia's Got Talent live shows, with the semifinalists, was aired in March 2015, and ran two months until the finals.
 On 14 May Chisholm and the judges released a cover version of "Let's Groove", originally by Earth, Wind & Fire, and performed the song in the final.
 In October, she was mentor assistant in the game competition Bring the Noise.
 At the same time, she started working on her seventh studio album.
-The second season of Asia's Got Talent was confirmed for summer 2016, but the project has been discontinued.
+The second series of Asia's Got Talent was confirmed for summer 2016, but the project has been discontinued.
 In 2016, she was featured as a vocalist on "Numb" with Sons Of Sonix, which was stated to be a song from her upcoming album.
 In September 2016, she made a cameo appearance in KT Tunstall's music video for "Hard Girls".
+On 6 September 2016, Chisholm released the upcoming album's lead single, "Anymore"; the change in musical direction - to a more electronic sound - was praised by critics.
+The single peaked at number one on the UK Physical Singles Chart.
 Her seventh album, Version of Me, was released on 21 October 2016.
+Version of Me debuted and peaked at number 25 on the UK Albums Chart, becoming Melanie C's highest-charting album since Beautiful Intentions (2005).
+On 16 December 2016, she released "Dear Life" as the album's second single.
+In March 2017, she released "Hold On", a collaboration with singer Alex Francis, featured on the deluxe edition of the album.